liuxiaoyu-fiveleven/Typeless-AD-Hider/README.md

 # Auto-closes ads when Typeless voice input is triggered.

-A lightweight, battery-friendly, and unobtrusive minimal tool.
+A lightweight, battery-friendly, and unobtrusive minimalist APP.

-Lightweight, battery-friendly, and unobtrusive.

 macOS only now.